sxy-sun/sxy-sun.github.io/_posts/2023-03-15-amplification-and-digitization.md

 Delta-sigma ADC has a more complex structure compare to the other 3 above, but it improves meausrement performance.
 Delta-sigma ADCs implement oversampling, decimation filtering, and quantization noise shaping to achieve high resolution and excellent antialiasing filtering.

 ![](https://slideplayer.com/slide/4584344/15/images/34/Comparison+of+ADC%E2%80%99s+Type+Speed+%28relative%29+Cost+%28relative%29+Resolution.jpg)

+---

+*This post has part of my notes from the class I am taking “CEE 575 Infrastructure Sensing” offered by Prof. Branko Kerkez at University of Michigan.*